willlma/fuzzyset.js/README.rst

 fuzzyset - A fuzzy string set for javascript.
 =============================================

+*This is a modified version of fuzzyset intended to help in string completion.
+All original docs still apply (see below).
+The modifications include better matches for short (<3) query strings and a larger number of returned results.*

 fuzzyset is a data structure that performs something akin to fulltext search against data to determine likely mispellings and approximate string matching.
 Note that this is a javascript port of a `python library`_.